Sitecore/Sitecore.Demo.Scenarios/play-media-chone/03. Content Consumption/01. Consume GraphQL Content/README.md

 # Consume GraphQL Content

-This scenario will demonstrate how to use the built-in GraphQL playground to perfrom quaries against Content Hub ONE and receive content as GraphQL responses.
+This scenario will demonstrate how to use the built-in GraphQL playground to perform queries against Content Hub ONE and receive content as GraphQL responses.

 1. Navigate to the "API Keys" management page in Content Hub ONE.
 You can access the API Keys page by navigating directly from the Sitecore Cloud Portal or using the "Settings->API Keys" menu option in Content Hub ONE.
 ![Cloud Portal Navigation - API Keys](./media/gql-chone-1.jpg)